-Our Guide to the law around contracted working hours, and your rights as an employee in the UK will help you negotiate this situation with your employer.
+Our guide will help you understand the regulations around contracted working hours, and your rights as an employee in the UK.
+We’ll walk you through the steps to help negotiate with your employer.

 What Are Your Rights When Working Hours Are Changed?